nongnoochr/udacity_dsnd_capstone_sparkify/README.md

 ## Results<a name="results"></a>

 1. There are noticable differences between a ratio of gender, average session time, and an average number of songs played within a single session  when comparing users who are churned and remain in service where:
-    (a) Men have a much higher ratio to be churned
+    * Men have a much higher ratio to be churned
-    (b) The average session time of users who remain in service is higher (303 minutes vs 283 minutes) (c) The average number of song per session of users who remain in service is higher (75 songs/session vs 70 songs/session)
+    * The average session time of users who remain in service is higher (303 minutes vs 283 minutes)
+    * The average number of song per session of users who remain in service is higher (75 songs/session vs 70 songs/session)

 2. A model trained from the Gradient-boosted tree classifier has a much better performance that a model trained form the Logistic Regression where the best model trained from the Gradient-boosted tree classifier achieved over 99% of area under ROC curve and has an accuracy over 97% while the best model trained from the Logistic Regression achieved only 70% of area under ROC and has an accuracy around 83%